Odawara District

 “Is it serious?”

 “Not as serious as it is annoying.
-Her name’s Kumiko Mizutani and she was my baptism.
+She was my baptism.
 But then Mr. Orton Zone Leader come up with this great idea for a zone-wide companion split, so I let Taylor and what’s-his-name from Hiratsuka do the after-baptism interview.
 Big mistake there, guy.”

 “Brown know about this?”

 “I was expecting Taylor to transfer this month, not Givans.
-Guess he didn’t get the message.
-I’ll just have to deliver it personally next time.
-I wouldn’t loose any sleep over it, though.
+Guess the higher-ups didn’t get the message.
+I’ll have to deliver it personally next time.
+I wouldn’t loose any sleep over it.
 Just don’t let him out of your sight.”

 “I’ll remember that.”

-“By the way, we street out in front of the station.”
+“By the way, we street in front of the station.”

 “Anything to avoid?”